Pier-Two/c-ssz/README.md

 ## Getting Started

 ### Prerequisites
 - A C compiler (e.g., GCC, Clang) supporting C99 or later.
+(Note: The library is written in C99 and should compile on any platform with a C99 compiler; it has been tested on MacOS, Linux, and Windows.)
 - `make` (optional, for building tests, benchmarks, and examples).

 ### Building the Library